Residence Permit (EU)

 - Certificate from school stating that a child attends it for school-age children (if it is so)

 - Medical insurance

 And finally we will note that it is desirable not to have your immigration status in Cyprus registered on your own but to apply to a professional lawyer who specializes in immigration issues.
-Legal companies – associate members of Alliance have a great experience in solving immigration issues and will willingly provide you all the required support.
+Legal companies – associate members of Alliance – have a great experience in solving immigration matters and will gladly provide you all the required support.